darenceT/dungeon/README.md

 while surving through pits, using health and vision potions

 Project developed using object-oriented programming with complete class documentation.
-Maze generation uses self-validating algorithms to ensure
-pillars are obtainable and game can be won while placing at least 1 room
+Maze generation uses self-validating algorithms to ensure pillars are obtainable & game can be won.
-that cannot be entered, adding complexity to the maze generation.
+Adding complexity to the maze generation, there is at least 1 room that cannot entered.

 PyGame is used to add music and sound features